apache/infrastructure-website/content/pages/asf-pelican-data.md

 }
 ```

 - `data` is a .yaml file of metadata instructions.
-These are described below:
+These are described below.
 - `metadata` is a dictionary to contain the shared metadata.
 - `debug`: if `True`, the system outputs more details about processing in `asfdata.py`.

 Within the plugin there are three kinds of data transformations:

 1. Constant key-value pairs.
-2. Specific sequences - each of these are custom code specific to the datasource:
+2. Specific sequences that are custom code specific to the datasource:
    - Twitter feed uses the Twitter Recent Tweet API
    - Blogs reads a Roller Atom feed in XML
    - ECCN reads export notifications from a .yaml file
 3. Multiple data models derived from a single .yaml or json file:
-   - Committee Info, which has Board, Officer, Committee, and Project information
+   - Committee info, which has Board, Officer, Committee, and Project information
-   - Podling Info, which has Incubator podling information
+   - Podling info, which has Incubator podling information

-## Key Value Metadata
+## Key value metadata

-These are simply provided in the `ASF_DATA['data']` file.
+These are provided in the `ASF_DATA['data']` file:

 ```yaml
 # key-value pairs